prisms-center/IntegrationTools/README.md

         git clone https://github.com/prisms-center/IntegrationTools.git
         cd IntegrationTools

+2. Checkout the branch containing the version you wish to install.
+Latest is ``v1.0.0``:

+        git checkout v1.0.0

-2. From the root directory of the repository:
+3. From the root directory of the repository:

         make install